Paternity Leave and Pay

 Returning to Duty following Paternity Leave

-Clergy returning to duty following paternity leave are entitled to return to office on less favourable terms of service.
+Clergy returning to duty following paternity leave are entitled to return to office on no less favourable terms of service.

 Cover during Paternity Leave

 Clergy will be required to arrange cover with the Archdeacon for periods of paternity leave.
 The Parish will be responsible for paying for cover for services and pastoral care during periods of paternity leave.

 Advice on the application of these provisions can be obtained from the following: